After the Accident

 The leg wasn’t even broken, just deeply bruised.
 The huge swath of injury confounded me until I saw a photo of the truck — a Dodge Dakota whose grill nearly scraped the ground.

 After Einstein’s, I went home.
-Had to take my epilepsy medicine before it got too late.
+I had to take my epilepsy medicine before it got too late.
 The Lamictal bottles stood where I always kept them.
 Next to the toothpaste, enmeshed in the morning routine.
 I can picture the 25-milligram pills beside the 100-milligram tablets.
 The first were tiny, white circular dots, easy to lose on a bathroom floor.
 The 100-milligram pills were larger, a pale shade of peach that begged not to be ingested.

 Nonetheless I had ingested them, daily, for eight years.

 On December 4 I was down to 350 milligrams — 100 milligrams less than my original dose.
-Took the pills then avoided calling my parents for a while.
+I took the pills then avoided calling my parents for a while.
 They’d worry.
 I dreaded having to tell them I was hit by a car.
 When I finally did call them around noon, Dad said he was coming up.
 And he did, the next day.

 Though I protested, I felt relieved to see him.
 It was nice to have his support, his expertise.
 We went to dinner with Sue and Sarah at Le Colonial, and the evening almost felt normal.